-- The completion unit retires an instruction from the 16-entry reorder buffer when all instructions ahead of it have been completed and the instruction has finished execution. - Guarantees sequential programming model (precise exception model) - Monitors all dispatched instructions and retires them in order - Tracks unresolved branches and removes speculatively executed, dispatched, and fetched instructions if branch is mispredicted - Retires as many as four instructions per clock - Separate on-chip instruction and data caches (Harvard architecture) - 16-Kbyte, four-way set-associative instruction and data caches - LRU replacement algorithm - 32-byte (eight word) cache block size - Physically indexed; physical tags.
-Note that the PowerPC architecture refers to physical address space as real address space. - Cache write-back or write-through operation programmable on a per page or per block basis - Instruction cache can provide four instructions per clock; data cache can provide two words per clock - Caches can be disabled in software - Caches can be locked - Parity checking performed on both caches - Data cache coherency (MESI) maintained in hardware - Secondary data cache support provided - Instruction cache coherency maintained in software - Provides a no-DRTRY/data streaming mode, which allows consecutive burst read data transfers to occur without intervening dead cycles.
-This mode also disables data retry operations. - Separate memory management units (MMUs) for instructions and data - Address translation facilities for 4-Kbyte page size, variable block size, and 256-Mbyte segment size - Both TLBs are 128-entry and two-way set associative - TLBs are hardware reloadable.
-That is, the page table search is performed in hardware. - Separate IBATs and DBATs (four each) also defined as SPRs. - Separate instruction and data translation lookaside buffers (TLBs) - LRU replacement algorithm - Hardware table search (caused by TLB misses) through hashed page tables - 52-bit virtual address; 32-bit physical address - Bus interface features include the following: - Selectable processor-to-bus clock frequency ratios (1:1, 1.5:1, 2:1, and 3:1) - A 64-bit split-transaction external data bus with burst transfers
+- Completion unit - The completion unit retires an instruction from the 16-entry reorder buffer when all instructions ahead of it have been completed and the instruction has finished execution. - Guarantees sequential programming model (precise exception model) - Monitors all dispatched instructions and retires them in order - Tracks unresolved branches and flushes executed, dispatched, and fetched instructions if branch is mispredicted - Retires as many as four instructions per clock - Separate on-chip instruction and data caches (Harvard architecture) - 32-Kbyte, four-way set-associative instruction and data caches - LRU replacement algorithm - 32-byte (eight-word) cache block size - Physically indexed/physical tags.
+(Note that the PowerPC architecture refers to physical address space as real address space.) - Cache write-back or write-through operation programmable on a per page or per block basis - Instruction cache can provide four instructions per clock; data cache can provide two words per clock - Caches can be disabled in software

-- Support for address pipelining and limited out-of-order bus transactions - Additional signals and signal redefinition for I/O controller interface operations (referred to as direct-store operations in the architecture specification) - Multiprocessing support features include the following: - Hardware enforced, four-state cache coherency protocol (MESI) for data cache.
-Bits are provided in the instruction cache to indicate only whether a cache block is valid or invalid. - Separate port into data cache tags for bus snooping - Load/store with reservation instruction pair for atomic memory references, semaphores, and other multiprocessor operations - Power management - NAP mode supports full shut down and supports snooping with early indication. - Operating voltage of $3.3 \pm 0.3 \text{ V}$ - Performance monitor can be used to help in debugging system designs and improving software efficiency, especially in multiprocessor systems. - In-system testability and debugging features through JTAG boundary-scan capability
+- Caches can be locked - Parity checking performed on both caches - Data cache coherency (MESI) maintained in hardware - Secondary data cache support provided - Instruction cache coherency maintained in hardware - Data cache line-fill buffer forwarding.
+In the 604 only the critical double word of the cache block was made available to the requesting unit at the time it was burst into the line-fill buffer.
+Subsequent data was unavailable until the cache block was filled.
+On the 604e, subsequent data is also made available as it arrives in the line-fill buffer. - Separate memory management units (MMUs) for instructions and data - Address translation facilities for 4-Kbyte page size, variable block size, and 256-Mbyte segment size - Both TLBs are 128-entry and two-way set associative - TLBs are hardware reloadable (that is, the page table search is performed in hardware) - Separate IBATs and DBATs (four each) also defined as SPRs - Separate instruction and data translation lookaside buffers (TLBs) - LRU replacement algorithm - 52-bit virtual address; 32-bit physical address - Bus interface features include the following: - Selectable processor-to-bus clock frequency ratios (1:1, 3:2, 2:1, 5:2, 3:1, and 4:1) - A 64-bit split-transaction external data bus with burst transfers - Support for address pipelining and limited out-of-order bus transactions - Four burst write queues-three for cache copyback operations and one for snoop push operations - Two single-beat write queues - Additional signals and signal redefinition for direct-store operations - Provides a data streaming mode that allows consecutive burst read data transfers to occur without intervening dead cycles.
+This mode also disables data retry operations. - No-DRTRY mode eliminates the DRTRY signal from the qualified bus grant and allows read operations.
+This improves performance on read operations for systems that do not use the DRTRY signal.
+No-DRTRY mode makes read data available to the processor one bus clock cycle sooner than if normal mode is used. - Multiprocessing support features include the following: - Hardware enforced, four-state cache coherency protocol (MESI) for data cache.
+Bits are provided in the instruction cache to indicate only whether a cache block is valid or invalid. - Separate port into data cache tags for bus snooping - Load/store with reservation instruction pair for atomic memory references, semaphores, and other multiprocessor operations - Power management - NAP mode supports full shut down and snooping - Operating voltage of $2.5 \pm 0.3 \text{ V}$

+- Performance monitor can be used to help in debugging system designs and improving software efficiency, especially in multiprocessor systems. - In-system testability and debugging features through JTAG boundary-scan capability

-1.2 PowerPC 604 Microprocessor Hardware Implementation
+1.2 PowerPC 604e Microprocessor Hardware Implementation